 Project size :

 The size of the project will depend on the number of parking spots that need to be monitored.
 A smart parking system with 10,000 parking spots is not a massive undertaking so that it is considered to be at medium risk, and it also requires significant investments in time, money, and resources.
-The project’s scope will encompass a range of activities, including installing sensors at each parking spot, creating the system app, integrating it with existing parking systems and deploying a centralized server system for data processing and analysis.
+The project’s scope will encompass a range of activities, including installing sensors and barriers for reservation at each parking spot, creating the system app, integrating it with existing parking systems and deploying a centralized server system for data processing and analysis.

 Compatibility :

 Compatibility is an important consideration when designing a system, and it should not be a challenge for us.
-The sensors, and system app will be compatible with each other, and the app will be compatible with a wide range of smartphones.
+The sensors, barriers, and system app will be compatible with each other, and the app will be compatible with a wide range of smartphones.
 The system should also be compatible with existing parking infrastructure, including payment methods, and access control system.

 Economic Feasibility